CIBC-Internal/python/Doc/library/idle.rst

 The font preferences, highlighting, keys, and general preferences can be changed via Configure IDLE on the Option menu.
 Keys can be user defined;
-IDLE ships with four built in key sets.
-In addition a user can create a custom key set in the Configure IDLE dialog under the keys tab.
+IDLE ships with four built-in key sets.
+In addition, a user can create a custom key set in the Configure IDLE dialog under the keys tab.

 Extensions
 ^^^^^^^^^^

 IDLE contains an extension facility.
-Peferences for extensions can be changed with Configure Extensions.
+Preferences for extensions can be changed with the Extensions tab of the preferences dialog.
 See the beginning of config-extensions.def in the idlelib directory for further information.
-The default extensions are currently:

-* FormatParagraph

-* AutoExpand

-* ZoomHeight

-* ScriptBinding

-* CallTips

-* ParenMatch

-* AutoComplete

-* CodeContext

-* RstripExtension
+The only current default extension is zzdummy, an example also used for testing.